 Vasco da Gama, a Portuguese sailor, sailed down the African Coast, went round the Cape of Good Hope and crossed over to the Indian Ocean .
-His first journey took more than a year; he reached Calicut in 1498, and returned to Lisbon, the capital of Portugal, the following year.
+His first journey took more than a year; he reached Calicut in 1498, and returned to Lisbon, the capital of Portugal, the following year, He lost two of

+Portugal, the following year.
 He lost two of his four ships, and of the 170 men at the start of the journey, only 54 survived.
 In spite of the obvious hazards, the routes that were opened up proved to be extremely profitable - and he was followed by English, Dutch and French sailors.